Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Introduction

 \subsection{Notation}

-In this subsection, we introduce and define the notation used throughout the article.
-Although the notation may appear ``highly" physical, it is selected for its simplicity and to enhance the reader's comprehension.
+In this subsection, we introduce and define the notation used throughout Section~~\ref{sec:OPC} and~\ref{sec:Continuous}.
+Although the notation may appear ``highly" physical, it is adopted here for its simplicity and ease when presenting the results.

 Our discussion is set within an \( n \)-dimensional Euclidean space, and the key elements of the notation are as follows: \begin{itemize} \item \textbf{Parameter Space:} The parameters \( \theta \) are represented as vectors in \( \mathbb{R}^n \), where \( \mathbb{R} \) denotes the set of real numbers.
 These parameters are assumed to be differentiable functions.